i-break-codes/logerr/README.md

 ---

 #### Roadmap
-- [✓] Enable/Disable detailedErrors mode in console.
+- [x] Enable/Disable detailedErrors mode in console.
-- [✓] Remote logging by sending post request
+- [x] Remote logging by sending post request
-- [✓] Cross browser support (Partially fixed)
+- [x] Cross browser support (Partially fixed)
-- [✗] Add notifications on the page if any exception. (in progress)
+- [ ] Add notifications on the page if any exception. (in progress)

 ...will add some more stuff to make debugging easy.